 In the product editor, find the Subscription section.
 Toggle it on.
 You'll see fields to configure the billing frequency:

 • Billing interval: Enter a number from 1 to 12 and select weeks or months.
-For example, "1 month" = monthly, "3 months" = quarterly, "52 weeks" isn't valid - maximum is 12 months.
+For example, "1 month" = monthly, "3 months" = quarterly.
+The maximum is 12 months; "52 weeks" is not valid.

-• Billing cycles: Choose Never (subscription continues indefinitely until cancelled) or Expires after X cycles (e.g., expires after 6 charges = a 6-month subscription).
+• Billing cycles: Choose Never (subscription continues indefinitely until cancelled) or Expires after X cycles (for example, expires after 6 charges = a 6-month subscription).
 Most subscription box businesses use "Never" and rely on customer cancellation.

 Step 4: Set Pricing and Save